kgsensei/BlooketHack/README.md

 - Easy to use
 - Undetectable (So Far)

-If any features or game modes are requested, I will try to add them within a day or two.
+If any features or game modes are requested, I will try to add them.
 Please put suggestions in my [Discord Server](https://discord.gg/tPPwXqhutJ).

 ## How To Use